• What would you pay for the perfect short story? To read it? To write it?

 About

-• Welcome, gentle reader, to the fabulous, most beautiful, I mean really swinging Fifty-Two Stories—our little experiment in social engineering through the regular administration of short fiction.
-Here at Harper Perennial, we love those self-contained, crystalline, newborn, perfect creatures called short stories, and this is our third year celebrating them by sharing a new one every week.
-We hope you’ll visit, subscribe, and submit your own work: After all, you may be the best writer of your generation.
+• Welcome, gentle reader, to the fabulous, most beautiful, newly reborn Fifty-Two Stories—our little experiment in social engineering through the regular administration of short fiction, launched several years ago beneath the eaves of Harper Perennial, now released to the wild.
+We love those self-contained, crystalline, newborn, perfect creatures called short stories, and this is our way of celebrating them: by sharing a new one every week.
+We hope you’ll visit, share what you like, and submit your own work: We're assuming you're the best writer of your generation.

 • Got comments?
 Questions?
 Stories of your own?
 Send them here.